Skip to main content

 Bottom line

 The floor label matters, but prep matters more.
 Before comparing one premium product to another, make sure the slab or subfloor has been tested, measured, and explained.
 A careful prep conversation usually predicts a better outcome than a glamorous sample board.
+See how Comfort Style Flooring handles hardwood floor installation from subfloor evaluation to finished surface.

 FAQs